Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 363L Physical Chemistry Laboratory (2 Credits)

 Typical physicochemical measurements which seek to refine computational skills and experimental techniques.
-Instrumentation associated with spectroscopy, kinetics, and macromolecular characterization regularly employed.
+Instrumentation associated with spectroscopy, kinetics, and macromolecular characterization is regularly employed.

 CHM 370 Industrial Chmstry (3 Credits)